pocka/storybook-addon-vue-info/README.md

 })
 ```

-For more details, see [live examples](https://storybook-addon-vue-info.netlify.com/).
+For more details, see [live examples].

 ## Options